How to Make Deskless Workers Feel More Connected

 Being connected to your deskless employees as much as they are connected to the business is all about reaching them in a native, intuitive way.
 Today that is via a mobile device, and optimizing the way you communicate means leveraging an all-in-one platform.

-While the working landscape is always evolving, you can be sure that with the right technology, consistent communication, visibility into the field, and a valued workforce, deskless workers will never feel more than an arm’s length away.
+While the working landscape is always evolving, you can be sure that with the right technology, consistent communication, visibility into the field, and a valued workforce, deskless workers will never feel left out.